The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Two Colors

-If $w_2$ has only one neighbor $v$ in $C'$, then $\{w_1,v\}$ is a unicolored 2-separator.
-Consider the graph $\widehat{G}$ with vertex set $U$ and an edge between every pair of vertices $u$ and $v$ if there is a path from $u$ to $v$ of length 2 (i.e., via a vertex in $V$) in $G$.
-Since the $2$-dimensional WL algorithm implicitly detects such paths, we can apply Theorem \ref{thm:onecolor}.
+If $w_2$ has only one neighbor $v$ in $C'$, then $\{w_1,v\}$ is a unicolored $2$-separator.
+Consider the graph $\widehat{G}$ with vertex set $U$ and an edge between every pair of vertices $u, v$ if there is a path from $u$ to $v$ of length $2$ (i.e., via a vertex in $V$) in $G$.
+Since $2$-WL knows whether such paths exist, we can apply Theorem \ref{thm:onecolor}.
 It is easy to see that $\widehat{G}$ is connected and not $3$-connected.
 Thus, it must be a cycle.
-In particular, every vertex in $\widehat G$ has degree 2.
+In particular, every vertex in $\widehat G$ has degree~$2$.
 Therefore, the position of each vertex in $V$ is uniquely determined: the graph $G$ is a subdivision of $\widehat G$.
 Thus, $G$ is a cycle.

 Now assume